On the Stability and Gelfand Property of Symmetric Pairs: Calculations

-\begin{proof} The first equatality is Theorem Hilbert's 90.
-All the others follow from the first and Theorem \ref{descent lemma}, by considering the action of $GL(V)$ on $E^\times$ via $det$ and on the spaces of anti-symmetric, symmetric and Hermitian bilinear forms respectively.
+\begin{proof} The first equality is Theorem Hilbert's 90.
+All the others follow from the first and Theorem \ref{proposition: descent lemma}, by considering the action of $GL(V)$ on $E^\times$ via $det$, its action on the spaces of anti-symmetric, symmetric and Hermitian bilinear forms respectively.
 Note that up to equivalence there is a unique non-degerenrate anti-symmetric form. \end{proof}